writeonk/SeleniumWebdriverMavenDemo/README.md

 ### Run Project and Get a Report & logs

-> Run TestNg Suite
+- Run TestNg Suite

-> wait till project run completly.
+- wait till project run completly.
 Once it finished.

-> Expand Report folder and you will find latest report there with latest date and time.
+- Expand Report folder and you will find latest report there with latest date and time.

-> Click on Report and open with web-browser
+- Click on Report and open with web-browser

-> Find logs in log folder
+- Find logs in log folder

+### Running test suites from the command line

+- install maven onto your machine
+- CD into the directory containing the test suite for the application you want. `cd com.sample.www`
+- `Run $ mvn clean test -DsuiteFile=testng.xml`